Gods Lake

 Gods Lake is a lake in northeastern Manitoba in Canada.
 The lake covers an area of 1151 km2 with a net (water surface) area of 1061 km2, making it the 7th largest lake in the province.
 It lies north of Island Lake at an elevation of 178 m, approximately 280 km east of Thompson, Manitoba.
 It has a shore length of 474 km.
 It drains north via the Gods River and the Hayes River to Hudson Bay.

 The area was featured in season 7 of the reality television series Ice Road Truckers.
-Richard Wagamese writes about Gods Lake in chapter 5 of Indian Horse.
+Richard Wagamese writes about Gods Lake in Indian Horse.

 Settlements

 The First Nations communities of Gods Lake Narrows, Gods Lake (God's Lake 23), and Gods River are located on the shores of the lake.

 Gods Lake Narrows is in the southern portion of Gods Lake where the lake narrows.
 The community is built on an island in the narrows of the lake and on the west and east shores.
 Gods Lake Narrows consists of the northern community of Gods Lake Narrows (a designated place in the 2011 Canada Census) with a population of 85 and God's Lake 23, a God's Lake First Nation community of 1,341 people.

 At the mouth of Gods River on the northern end of the lake is the primary settlement of the Manto Sipi First Nation community of Gods River (God's River 86A) with 596 people.